 Net earnings from self-employment, as defined under IRC section 1402(a), consist of gross income from any trade or business less trade or business deductions allowed under the IRC, plus the taxpayer's distributive share (whether or not distributed) of income or loss from a trade or business carried on by a partnership of which the taxpayer is a member.
 Limited partners are only considered to receive net earnings from self-employment if the income received represents guaranteed payments for services rendered.
-The deduction for wages and salaries paid or incurred for the tax year, that was disallowed according to IRC section 280C regarding the federal Indian employment credit, work opportunity credit, and empowerment zone employment credit, is allowed in computing your net earnings from self-employment.
+The deduction for wages and salaries paid or incurred for the tax year, that was disallowed according to IRC section 280C regarding the federal Indian employment credit, work opportunity credit, and empowerment zone employment.